aakashsyadav1999/Dog-Breed-Classifier/README.md

 - **GitHub Actions**: For CI/CD workflows
 - **CNN**: Deep learning model for classification
 - **ML flow**: For mesauring model accuract and all the metric logs.
+- **MSSQL**: For saving responses into database for model fine tunning.

 ---